Deputy Prime Minister of Poland

-Deputy Prime Minister of the Republic of Poland is the deputy of the Prime Minister of Poland and member of the Council of Ministers of the Republic of Poland.
+The deputy president of the Council of Ministers (Wiceprezes Rady Ministrów), colloquially known as the Deputy Prime Minister (Wicepremier), is the deputy of the Prime Minister of Poland and a member of the Council of Ministers of the Republic of Poland.
 They can also be one of the Ministers of the Republic of Poland.
 The Constitution of the Republic does not limit the number of persons who can hold the position of deputy prime minister simultaneously.